Administrators have the ability to organize assessments into folders and share those assessment folders with other users.

 • In the example above: If the 1st Grade child folder is shared with a user, that user does not automatically have the 2nd, 3rd, or 4th Grade child folders shared with them.

-➡️ Rule: The cloning abilities you share with a parent folder will remain the same for the child folders.
+➡️ The cloning abilities you share with a parent folder will remain the same for the child folders.

 • In the example above: If the ELA parent folder is shared allowing users to clone the assessments, the same will apply to the 1st, 2nd, 3rd, and 4th Grade child folders that are automatically shared along with the parent folder.